amitdix/color-lizard/README.md

 This allows developers to mock their GET, POST, PUT endpoints for desired response status code, response headers and response

 This is configuration driven.
 Below is sample configuration:
+Additionally you can use localhost:8881/add with the configuration as the body to POST your configuration at runtime.

 ```